zeusta/Docs/extensions/Guide By Functions/Magento 2/Retailer POS.md

 ![RetailerPOS](./Retailer%20POS%20image/image064.png)

 #### 	 How to issue refund
 Some certain staffs have permission to issue refund by cash (which is set by admin in backend.
-See **2.6.
-How to differentiate access permissions of Retailer POS users** for more details).
+See **How to differentiate access permissions of Retailer POS users** for more details).

 To issue refund, go to **Orders** tab in POS screen, you choose the order that is required to refund.
 Tap on **Refund** button in the end.